Argentina – COVID-19: Government Again Extends Residency Deadlines

-The new Provision should help foreign individuals who, due to COVID-19, had been unable to extend their transitory and temporary residencies personally, as the National Immigration Office has remained closed since 20 March 2020.
+The new Provision will help foreign individuals who, due to COVID-19, had not been able to extend their transitory and temporary residencies personally, as the National Immigration Office has remained closed since 20 March 2020.

-This could bring relief and certainty to individuals whose residency situations were tenuous.
-It may also help foreign individuals to manage their personal situations linked to their ability to legally stay in Argentina.
+This should bring relief and certainty and mitigate the impact concerning how foreign individuals manage their personal situations linked with their stay in Argentina.

-The National Immigration Office’s decisions and approach to what activities it undertakes have been underpinned by the evolving coronavirus situation, as the agency adjusts its policies and processes to help bring some certainty to individuals who have needed to extend their stay in Argentina.
+The rapid worldwide spread of the coronavirus has underpinned the National Immigration Office’s decisions, as it adjusts its policies and processes to take on board developments in the country’s health emergency situation with the aim of helping bring some certainty to individuals who have needed to extend their stay in Argentina.

 Provision 3611/2020 (extending the measures in Provision 3323/2020) contains the following measures:

-a.
-Extending the validity of the individual’s residence status granted under Article 23 (temporary residence) and Article 24 (transitory residences) of Law 25.871 for thirty (30) days (until 18 February 2021);
+- Extending the validity of an individual’s residence status granted under Article 23 (temporary residence) and Article 24 (transitory residences) of Law 25.871 for thirty (30) days (until 18 December 2020);

-c.
-Extending the validity of the registration of the local company at the National Immigration Office for thirty (30) days as of the expiry date (until 18 February 2021);
+- Extending the validity of the registration of the local company at the National Immigration Office for thirty (30) days as of the expiry date (until 18 December 2020);

-d.
-Suspending the deadlines for compliance with any notice or summons emanating from ongoing proceedings for thirty (30) days (until 18 February 2021).
+- Suspending the deadlines for compliance with any notices or summons emanating from ongoing proceedings for thirty (30) days (until 18 December 2020).

-The National Immigration Office closure will continue until Argentina’s government determines that is safe to re-open.
-However, individuals who need to extend their temporary residencies or apply for a change of status (permanent residence), may book an on-line appointment following which they can expect to be summoned in due course, to go to the Office to personally complete the necessary procedure.
+The National Immigration Office closure will continue until the government determines that is safe to re-open.
+However, individuals who need to extend their temporary residencies or apply for a change of status (permanent residence), may book for an online appointment.
+When an opening is available, they will be contacted with an offer to come in personally to complete the necessary procedure.

 The information contained in this newsletter was submitted by the KPMG International member firm in Argentina.